WhiteNoiz-22/ReplicantSounds/README.md

 - **Navigation:** Simple navbar for Home, Library, and Soundtracks pages.
 - **Search Functionality:** Users can search for games they like using the search bar and add them to their library.
 - **User Authenthication**: Users create an account for the app and login (note: This feature is in progress and more will be implemented soon, such as a logout feature).
+- **Library Page** Users can now add video games soundtracks to their Library and view them on the library page.

 ---